-I like sorta spicy and I like non-spicy.
-Not a fan of anything super spicy.
-(But, ironically, spicy is all I craved when I was pregnant!)
-But regular Sally– medium spicy.
 The hot sauce in the wet ingredients gives the Chex mix its little kick, but if you like really really spicy, add more chili powder after the Chex mix comes out of the oven.
-I feel like even if you like spicy or you don’t like spicy, you’ll love this homemade Chex mix.
+It’s easy to customize the spices to your taste buds.
+Regardless of your spice preference, you’ll love this homemade Chex mix.

 Sweet & Spicy Honey Chex Mix

 - Prep Time: 10 minutes